 #4 Sodium Content

 A lot of freeze-dried meat contains high levels of sodium.
 Manufacturers use it to improve the taste and prolong the product’s shelf life.
 Unfortunately, too much salt can bad for your health, especially if you’re inactive, which you could be if you’re restricted to a bunker for a fortnight.
+Read more about the best bunker food.

 Although manufacturers are aware of the dangers of eating too much sodium, they also say their products are designed for active people.